Use this in Arrangement Calculator

 Employed Florists

-The UK median florist salary sits at approximately £23,400.
-London salaries are roughly 30% higher than the national average.
+The UK median florist salary sits at roughly £23,400.
+London salaries are around 30% higher than the national average.

 Freelance Florists

-Freelancers must manage their own tax, National Insurance, and have no holiday or sick pay.
+Freelancers manage their own tax and National Insurance, and get no holiday or sick pay.
 The hourly rate reflects this.

 Wedding Florists